Satcamel/RePhone_Create_Kit_Source_Code/readme.txt

 ## Scriven42's Modified RePhone Kit Create Source Code

 -Added a keyboard to type new messages, not just send pre-written canned messages.
--Changed the "no sim" background to C_PINK, as a marker.
+-Changed the "no sim" background back to black.
 -Added a second home screen, and rearranged the icon layout.
 New layout is:
 	Home:	Call, Settings, SMS
 		Actions, ITTT, Home2
-	Home2: Home, Sensors, GPS (label only, does nothing) All Unused
+	Home2: Home, Sensors, GPS (label only, does nothing) Info, (rest unused)
+-Added the Info screen, to use for debug information.

 ---